Titanium in Virginia

 titanium has been mined in the Blue Ridge, Piedmont, and Coastal Plain

-Source: Virginia Department of Mines, Minerals and Energy (DMME), Titanium
+Source: Virginia Department of Energy, Titanium

 Titanium minerals washed downstream from ore bodies west of the Blue Ridge, and from saprolite in the Piedmont, to the location of the Atlantic Ocean shoreline.
 As much as five million years ago, the heavy grains of ilmenite, rutile, and zircon were concentrated by wave action in Pliocene Epoch beach deposits now located in Dinwiddie, Greensville, and Sussex counties.